quocdat402/HARM_GUI/README.md

 - Run analysis or metrics

 ## How to use the attack tree
-The attack tree is generated from text.
+Attack tree is generated from text.

 In the text area, define the structure of the attack tree using the following format: